 This means we need multiple observations per pipeline

 (Note to Chris: Hopefully I have understood the experimental design right if not we can adjust where the replicates are coming from, so it is accurate.
 In the end all that matters are that we have some form of replicates).
 A single sample taken of the mock community was sequences 3 times, therefor we received back 3 sets raw data for the mock community sample.
 Each raw data set will be feed through every pipeline, resulting in 3 outputs per pipeline that estimate mock community composition.
+Not a single sample was sequenced 3 times but 3 separate samples 1x each

 R can be used to calculate the variance for each set of replicates.
 We could then take the square root of these variances to instead of standard deviation of the replicates.
 Not sure if one is beneficial over the other.
 Something to look into/ask Karl.
+What is more common?

 Now that we have calculated a measure of accuracy (chi square test statistic) and precision (variance or standard deviation) we can make a scatter plot depicting the relation between accuracy and precision for all the pipelines at once.
 Using R plot accuracy of the Y axis and precision on the x.
 (I am pretty sure this also is arbitrary which is on x and which is on y).
 For both measurements the lower the statistics the better the model is performing.
 Therefor the highest performing models will be located in the lower left of our plot as close to the origin as possible.
+What is the origin.
+(0|0)?

 We will use this plot to heroically select the top 10 (ideally, this number is flexible based on what we see) models for further analysis.
+10 closest to origin?
+Simple math in Euclidian space?

 Even though we have identified our best preforming pipelines, we still do not know if they produce results we are satisfied with.
 Further statistical analysis will be performed, exactly we be heavily influenced by what we have to work with.